mrwillis/sportx-token-staking-audit/README.md

 - ETH
 - other trusted trading tokens in the future.

+It contains a emergency withdraw method only callable by the system administrators.

 `SportXStakingRewardsPool` contains rewards denominated in SportX token distributed to stakers.
 It is essentially a pool for SportX tokens only.

+It contains a emergency withdraw method only callable by the system administrators.

 `StakingParameters` contains parameters regarding staking including